A Brunn-Minkowski type inequality for Fano manifolds and some uniqueness theorems in K\"ahler geometry: Introduction

 see section 2.
 The main result is then a formula for the curvature of $E$ with the $L^2$-metric.
 In this paper we study primarily the simplest special case, $L=-K_X$.
 Then $K_X+L$ is trivial so $E$ is a line bundle and Theorem 1.1 says that this line bundle has nonnegative curvature.
 In section 9 we shall be able to extend part of the results we now describe to more general line bundles than $-K_X$.
+In case $-K_X>0$, so that $X$ is Fano, the result is a simple consequence of H\"ormander's $L^2$-estimates, see \cite{2Berndtsson} for a very short proof in this case.

 Theorem 1.1 is formally analogous to the Brunn-Minkowski inequality for the volumes of convex sets, and even more to its functional version, Prekopa's theorem, \cite{Prekopa}.
 Prekopa's theorem states that if $\phi$ is a convex function on $\R^{n+1}$, then